jayjaynandy/RBF-CNN/README.md

 In this repository, we provide the training code for our defense model.
 The training of RBF-CNN is a two-step process:

-## Training of the RBF layer using non-parametric EM algorithm
+## Step 1: Training of the RBF layer
-Execute train_rbf_cifar.py and train_rbf_mnist.py for CIFAR-10 and MNIST respectively (`required library: numba`).
+Execute train_rbfLayer.py (`required library: numba`).
+We have already provide one copy of the trained RBF layer used for our model in `./rbf_layer/`.

-We have already provide the trained RBF layer used for our model in `./layer_cifar/` and `./layer_mnist/` respectively.
+## Step 2: Training of the CNN network in presence of the trainined RBF layer

-## Training of the CNN network in presence of the trainined RBF layer
+CNN model can be trained only after training the RBF layer.
-The code for rCNN+ is provided here.
-Execute `train_cnn_cifar.py` and `train_cnn_mnist.py` for CIFAR-10 and MNIST respectively.
+To train rCNN model, execute: `train_rCNN.py`.
-To train the rCNN models, remove the data augmentation during training.
+To train rCNN+ model, execute: `train_rCNN+.py`.

 Please note that, our RBF-CNN models become robust once it achieves `~100% training accuracy`.
 Weights for the trained models are provided in `./trained_weights/`.

 ## Testing
-Please follow the code: `test_cifar.py` and `test_mnist.py`
+Please follow the code: `test_script.py`.

 ## Citation